dechamps/videojitter/FAQ.md

     suffer.
   - If the recording level is set too high, or the instrument is saturated by excessive light levels, clipping may occur.
+- **Instrument noise**.
+  - Completely random frame time variations around frame times, with no visible discrete steps nor patterns, are often caused by random background noise in the recording.
+  - This takes the form of "fuzzy lines" on videojitter charts.
+See this [example][noise].
+  - Signal-to-noise ratio can sometimes be improved by increasing display brightness, moving the instrument closer to the display, or increasing instrument gain.
+  - Better instruments will produce less noise.
 - Video playback systems that exhibit **[tearing][]** or make use of **"frame blending", "[motion interpolation][]"** or [similar techniques][].
   - These make it impossible to tell when original video frames begin and end,